Table of Contents

 Personalization is the zeitgeist, and sales training is joining the movement.
 Over 80% are increasing personalization in learning, and 93% strongly believe that personalized learning helps improve organizational performance and individual performance.

 Personalized or adaptive learning requires consistent and reliable data about each employee’s performance and progress, as well as your company’s broader sales needs and challenges.
-AI platforms like Second Nature can track user progress, and deliver timely and targeted feedback following each session to the seller, to their manager, and feed the results right into the LMS.
+AI sales coaching and training platforms like Second Nature can track user progress, and deliver timely and targeted feedback following each session to the seller, to their manager, and feed the results right into the LMS.
 In this way, sellers consistently strengthen their weak points and work on the skills they most need to improve.